A Vagrant VM with Protractor, Selenium standalone server, and Xvfb for headless browser end to end testing of AngularJS applications.

 cd /path/to/protractor-selenium-server-vagrant librarian-chef install vagrant up

 This will launch and provision your virtual machine.
-You can now set up and run Protractor tests in the server, using configuration scripts from your synced project directories.
+Note that installing the Oracle JDK can take a while.
+Once done you can set up and run Protractor tests in the server, using configuration scripts from your synced project directories.

 Testing the Protractor / Selenium Setup